+What is grace?
+What do you think it is?
 There seems to be a pervasive spirit of misunderstanding about grace today.
 Some people seem to think that grace is similar to a cover all or a protective blanket.
 Others think of grace as some sort of essence, or ether that God pours out to surround and protect us from any eternal harm.
 In both these illustrations some people seem to act and think as though grace is some sort of substance.
 Others seem to think the grace is an era or age.
-For instance we are in the age of grace implying that God’s grace didn’t extend to mankind under the old covenant.
+For instance we are in the age of grace implying that God’s grace didn’t extend to ages before.
+All of these assertions miss the mark.

 Let’s examine some key passages on grace and ask some important questions.